deNzik3/data_analytics_projects/README.md

 I started doing analytics two years ago, as it has always been very interesting to work with numbers.
 Quickly mastered at a good level libraries for data analysis and visualization, as well as for ML.
 Also was a team leader at a Hackathon from the university.
 Together with the university team, I conducted marketing research, where I was engaged in visualization.
 Was engaged in the development of a recommendation system for films.
 Also, based on the data obtained, I performed binary analysis, created ML models.

 ## Education
-- **2021-2026 National Research Nuclear University MEPhI, Moscow - IFTEB, Economics Security**
+- **2021-2026 National Research Nuclear University MEPhI, Moscow - IFTEB, Economics Security, Expert**